 And all of this is accomplished without a complete reconfiguration of existing infrastructure by using a software-defined network overlay.

-Trustgrid’s SDP integrates with an organization’s existing identity solutions to apply identity-centric access to the network.
-Integration with any OpenID and SAML identity provider (Okta, Azure AD, etc) provides company-based user and group identities that are used to determine what applications the user is authorized to see and access.
+Trustgrid Remote Access creates a SDP around each user.
+It integrates with an organization’s existing identity solutions to apply identity-centric access to the network.
+Integration with any OpenID and SAML identity provider (Okta, Azure AD, Google, etc) provides groups and policies that are used to determine what applications the user is authorized to see and access.
 This authentication limits a user’s visibility and connectivity to only authorized applications.

 This means that no trace of an application exists to a user (DNS doesn’t even resolve) unless they are explicitly authorized to access that application which helps to ensure that applications are secure from both internal and external threats.